A thoroughly soaked Mike Butt: I've never been on this end of a wet T-Shirt Contest!

 Also in the penultimate Season 10 episode: Andrew gradually losing his shit with everyone failing the Icy Corner Challenge despite his repeated advice (don't speed, don't stare at the wall, don't lock the brakes, etc.).
 While it's certainly warranted and sympathetic, it's hard not to giggle when he's literally hopping mad on the hood of the car after Jason's abysmal performance.

-On his final drive, Jason has to pause for a Potty Emergency, and takes a leak on a tree.
+On his final drive, Jason of Season 10 has to pause for a Potty Emergency, and takes a leak on a tree.
 Oh, and he parks in two spaces reserved for nurses too.
 Cut to Tim's Flat "What.", and Cam Face Palming.
 Andrew remarks that he had never seen such a combination of illegal parking and public indecency before.
 The lines he puts up during and after the relief help set the tone perfectly there.